dsm0014/iguana-k8/README.md

 sh localdeploy.sh iguana
 ```

-The console should output a tunnel to localhost through which the Spring Boot application can be reached.
-Give it a try,
+The application will be deployed using the Helm chart included in this project, and the console should output a tunnel
+to localhost through which the Spring Boot application can be reached.
+Check out the API docs of the application
-and start interacting with the IguanaAPI from the ``localhost:<PORT>/api/iguana`` endpoint!
+at ``<YOUR_TUNNEL_ADDRESS>/swagger-ui/`` and give it a try!